 Beware of California’s “At Retail” Provision

-As discussed above, the balance of a factory warranty usually transfers with the vehicle at the time of sale.
-Anyone who buys a used car with an unexpired warranty might therefore assume they are covered by the lemon law.
-Unfortunately, that may not be the case.
+The balance of a factory warranty usually transfers with the vehicle at the time of sale.
+Therefore, anyone who buys a used car with an unexpired warranty might assume they are covered by the lemon law.
+Unfortunately, that may not be so.

-Our state’s lemon law applies only to vehicles purchased at retail.
+Our state’s Lemon Law applies only to vehicles purchased at retail.
 Vehicles purchased in a private party sale are specifically excluded.
-Thus, warranty transferability and lemon law protections do not always ensure that you have a valid claim.
+Warranty transferability and lemon law protections do not always ensure that you have a valid claim.

 If you entered into a private party sale of a used vehicle still under warranty, contact our office for advice.
 You may still have a remedy if the seller is willing to cooperate by executing an assignment of his or her lemon law rights.

 An unexpired warranty obtained through a retail transaction is a prerequisite to qualify for lemon law protections, but it does not guarantee that a lemon law claim will succeed.
-Manufacturers may try to defend the claim by saying the defect resulted from factors beyond their control, such as aftermarket modifications or collision damage.
-They may also argue that the prior owner failed to perform scheduled maintenance required by the warranty, thereby voiding it in its entirety.
-If you encounter these sorts of issues at a dealership anywhere in California, call one of our attorneys immediately.
-We may be able to help.
+Manufacturers may try to refute the claim by saying that the defect resulted from factors beyond their control, such as aftermarket modifications or collision damage.
+They may also argue that the prior owner failed to perform scheduled maintenance required by the warranty, thereby voiding the warranty in its entirety.

 Recognizing the Signs of a Defective Used Car